mitodl/mitx-grading-library/README.md

 False
 ```

-The learner's input is compared to expected answer using numerical numerical evaluations.
+The learner's input is compared to expected answer using numerical evaluations.
 By default, 5 evaluations are used with variables sampled on the interval [1,3].
 The defaults can be overidden:

 ```python
 >>> grader = FormulaGrader({